Precious metal prices vary in Azerbaijan

 By Trend

 Precious metal prices varied in Azerbaijan on Dec.
-4, according to the data published by the country’s Central Bank.
+7, Trend reports citing the country’s Central Bank.

 |